 See more trip photos here.

-We started walking south in the cloudy morning weather.
-Several trails weaved in and out the basin.
-But I’d prefer scrambling and immersing ourselves in the bittersweet scent of sagebrush.
-We took the same counterclockwise route as before.
-So from the southwest edge of the coulee, we located the sandy ramp.
+We started walking in the cloudy morning as several trails weaved through.
+But we tend to scramble around, submerging in the bittersweet scent of sagebrush.
+We used the same route as before and went to the southwest edge of the coulee.

-Rather than directly going up in the sand, we stayed close to the edge for traction.
-Once we got up to the top, we then started scrambling toward the rim.
-From a distance, I spotted a group of hikers at the rock tier below us.
-Another group ahead of them looked to be climbing.
-Their loud music sure killed the mood.
+Rather than going straight up the sand, we hugged the edges for traction.
+Once on top, we then scrambled toward the rim.
+Soon, I spotted hikers at the rock tier below, with another party ahead, looking to be climbing with loud music.

 See more trip photos here.

-After returning to the rim, we hiked up to one of the high points.
-We were now overlooking the center of the basin.
-Then we went down a small depression via a hidden ramp to the north side.
-A trail running through the dip hinted that hikers could also come in from the east.
+After returning to the rim, we hiked to one of the high points overlooking the basin.
+Then we went down a slight depression to the north via a hidden ramp.
+A trail through the dip hinted hikers also come in from the east.

 See more trip photos here.

-Our February 2017 trip was the prettiest so far.
-Of all three trips taken during the same month, that was the trip where we saw the most snow.
-It was getting a bit warm by noon; the temperatures even rose to the low 50s.
-It was hot for the first day of January.
+Our trip in February 2017 was the prettiest so far.
+On that trip, we saw the most snow in all three outings during the same month.
+It grew relatively warm at noon, with the temperatures in the low 50s.
+It was a hot first day of January.

 See more trip photos here.

-There were at least two main trails here.
-We saw a few groups down in the northern basin.
-Pretty soon, we came upon the main path just before reaching the western edge.
-Then it was a quick exit via the climbers’ route to get back down to the car.
+We saw several groups in the north basin as I analyzed the two main trails here.
+We soon came upon the main path before reaching the west edge.
+Then it was a quick exit via the climber’s route back to the car.

 See more trip photos here.